 Baltimore VA Medical Center

-The Baltimore VA Medical Center is a modern 324 bed facility, opened adjacent to University Hospital.
+The Baltimore VA Medical Center is a modern 324-bed facility adjacent to University of Maryland Medical Center.

 Both hospitals are conveniently connected by a walkway which facilitates integration of educational, research and clinical activities.